TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 }
 ```

-Assume that an instance of this will be backed by some thread pool. `IOApp` provides an instance
+Assume that an instance of this will be backed by some thread pool. `IOApp`
-which is backed by the compute pool it provides.
+provides an instance which is backed by the default compute pool it provides.

 `evalOn` allows us to shift an operation onto another pool and have the continuation be
 automatically shifted back eg